-To read more about The John Studdy Award at it's recipients, click here.
+To read more about The John Studdy Award and its recipients, click here.

 Graham David Tribe was awarded a Life Membership of Multiple Sclerosis Australia to recognise his 36 years of distinguished service of a high degree to Australians with multiple sclerosis and to multiple sclerosis research.

 In 1973, he was asked to join the Board of Directors of the Australian Multiple Sclerosis Society, which was subsequently renamed the Multiple Sclerosis Society of NSW.
 Notwithstanding no family or personal connection to multiple sclerosis, Graham agreed to serve on the Board as a voluntary contribution to the community.

 With the exception of some years when he was transferred to the US by his employer, he has remained a Director of the Multiple Sclerosis Society of NSW, and from 2005 Multiple Sclerosis Limited the merged entity of the Multiple Sclerosis Societies of NSW and Victoria.
 He was President of the Multiple Sclerosis Society of NSW from 1976 to 1979 and again in 2000–2001.
 He served as a director of Multiple Sclerosis Australia, and was elected national President of Multiple Sclerosis Australia in October 2001.

 He is also on the Board of Directors of Multiple Sclerosis Research Australia (MSRA), the national MS research organisation formed in 2003 by Multiple Sclerosis Australia under Graham’s leadership to accelerate Australian multiple sclerosis research.

 Graham’s contributions and achievements in nearly four decades include: